Arthur Papas: Newcastle Jets

-At the end of 2011, Papas was recruited by A-League side Newcastle Jets as First Team Assistant Coach and National Youth League Head Coach.
-At Newcastle Papas was reunited with Former Australian Institute of Sport Coach and Australian U17 Assistant Coach Gary Van Egmond.
-Papas inherited the Youth Team at mid-point of the season and guided them to finish with a 5-5-5-8 record whilst promoting numerous talents to the First Team.
-Papas assisted the Newcastle Jets First Team to a 7th-place finish in what was a rebuilding year under the new technical regime.
-Papas also guided the Jets Youth team to an unbeaten start as the first youth team in Australian to play in an open Men's First Division before resigning to take up the offer to become Head Coach of the India U23 Men's National Team.
+At the end of 2011, Papas was recruited by A-League side Newcastle Jets as first-team assistant coach and National Youth League head coach.
+At Newcastle, he was reunited with former Australian Institute of Sport coach and Australian under-17 assistant coach Gary van Egmond.

+Papas inherited the youth team midway through the season and improved the results whilst promoting several players to the first team.
+He also assisted the Newcastle Jets first team to a seventh-place finish in a rebuilding year under the club's new technical regime.
+Papas later resigned to accept the role of head coach of the India under-23 men's national team.